-Satellite channels used by the SAFNWC/PPS are from the Metop and NOAA imager instrument AVHRR/3 as well as from MODIS and VIIRS, and planned for MERSI-2.
-See Table 2-1 - Table 2-5 for more details about the different channels.
+Satellite channels used by the SAFNWC/PPS are from the EPS-SG-A, Metop, NOAA, SNPP, Terra, Aqua and FY-3D imager instruments: METimage (TBD03), AVHRR/3, VIIRS, MODIS and MERSI-2.
+See Table 2-1 - Table 2-9 for more details about the different channels.